 Free-standing homes, limited in number, tend to command the highest prices – higher still if they come with a harbour view or parkside locale.
 Units in 1970s walk-up blocks are generally the most affordable.

+It’s so easy to get lost in time when you spend a day in Balmain.
 Although often a snarl of slow-moving traffic, the Darling Street shopping strip is popular.
 Buzzing with restaurants, wine bars, cafés, galleries and boutiques there are also weekly markets in the grounds of St Andrews church.
 For city commuters, choose between ferry and bus transport or it’s a four kilometre drive to the CBD.

 Ray White Balmain keep you up to date with the latest market trends for houses and units.
 You can download a copy of the latest market report for Balmain by clicking below: